Restaurant in Amsterdam, Netherlands

 If you have already eaten at & moshik, the question is not whether to return but when.
 The kitchen at Oosterdokskade 5 builds its menus around seasonal produce, which means a second visit in a different quarter of the year genuinely delivers a different meal.
 First-timers should know upfront: this is a tasting-menu operation at the higher end of Amsterdam's restaurant market, positioned firmly alongside Ciel Bleu (€€€€ · Creative), Spectrum (€€€€ · Creative), and Vinkeles (€€€€ · Creative) in the city's leading creative-dining tier.

 The address puts you on the eastern waterfront of Amsterdam's IJ harbour — a contemporary setting with strong sightlines across the water.
 Visually, the room reads modern and considered rather than ornate.
-For a food-and-travel enthusiast after context and depth, that setting matters: this is not a heritage-canal dining room, and it is not trying to be.
+For a food-and-travel enthusiast after context and depth, that setting matters: this is not a heritage-canal dining room, it is not trying to be.
 The design foregrounds the food and the view, which is the correct choice for a kitchen that changes what it serves based on the season.

 Because the menu rotates with seasonal availability, the practical advice is to check what is currently on offer before you book rather than arriving with fixed expectations about specific dishes.
 Spring and autumn tend to bring the most interesting produce windows in the Netherlands, making those periods worth prioritising if your calendar allows.
-Summer bookings around Dutch school holidays can be competitive across the city's top-tier restaurants, so plan further ahead , aim for at least three to four weeks' notice during peak periods, though availability at & moshik is generally easier to secure than at some peers.
+Summer bookings around Dutch school holidays can be competitive across the city's top-tier restaurants, so plan further ahead, aim for at least three to four weeks' notice during peak periods, though availability at & moshik is generally easier to secure than at some peers.
 Booking is direct enough that last-minute windows sometimes open, but do not rely on that for a special occasion.

 For explorers working through Amsterdam's serious restaurant scene, & moshik sits naturally alongside a broader Netherlands circuit.
 De Librije in Zwolle, Aan de Poel in Amstelveen, and Inter Scaldes in Kruiningen are all worth adding to the same trip if fine dining is the focus.
 Within Amsterdam, Flore (€€€€ · Contemporary) offers a stylistic contrast worth considering for a multi-night stay.
-See our full Amsterdam restaurants guide for the broader picture, and our full Amsterdam hotels guide if you are building a stay around the meal.
+See our full Amsterdam restaurants guide for the broader picture, our full Amsterdam hotels guide if you are building a stay around the meal.
 For drinks before or after, our full Amsterdam bars guide covers the options near the waterfront.
-Internationally, the closest analogue in format and ambition is something like Le Bernardin in New York City , a kitchen where precision and seasonal discipline define the experience rather than spectacle.
+Internationally, the closest analogue in format and ambition is something like Le Bernardin in New York City, a kitchen where precision and seasonal discipline define the experience rather than spectacle.

 Bar seating availability at & moshik's Oosterdokskade 5 location is not confirmed in current venue data.
 For a venue operating at this level in Amsterdam, counter or bar access — where it exists — typically requires a separate reservation rather than walk-in. check the venue's official channels to confirm options before planning around it.